Clemapfel/crisp/README.md

 add_executable(MY_EXECUTABLE path/to/my/main.cpp)
 target_link_libraries(MY_EXECUTABLE crisp)
 ```
-Be sure to compile with gcc10 or newer, as many C++20 features are not supported on older versions.
-You will also need to install Eigen and SFML on your system first (see [Dependencies](#dependencies))
+Be sure to compile with gcc10 or newer, as many needed C++20 features are not supported in older versions.
+You will also need to install Eigen and SFML on a system-level (see [Dependencies](#dependencies))

-## Tutorial
+## Tutorials

-Consider reading the tutorials in order, this will teach important principles of image processing and `crisp` step-by-step:
+Consider reading the tutorials in order, this will teach important principles of `crisp` and image processing in general step-by-step:

 1. [System](./docs/system/system.md)
 3. [Vector](./docs/vector/vector.md) (optional)